• Skip to primary navigation

 Helpful Tips

-• Wait for it to cool a while before trying to get it out of the pan.
+• Let it cool for at least 15 minutes before removing it from the pan!
 This one is incredibly difficult because it looks amazing and it smells amazing BUT don't let all that hard work go to waste.
 Wait for it to cool so it won't fall apart when you try to take it out.

-• Room temperature pound cake is more dense than warm pound cake.
+• Room temperature pound cake is much denser than warm pound cake.
+It settles as it cools.
 I wait until mine is completely room temp before diving in.

 FAQs